 Note: This blog post is from 2008.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.Some of the most common questions people wonder as they first consider using Derby (the embedded database in CF8) are the following: is it a development-only DB?
+And I may revise the content as necessary.Some of the most common questions people wonder as they first consider using Derby (the embedded database in CF8) are the following: is it a development-only DB?
 Does it perform and scale well?
 Isn't it only a single-user DBMS?
 Is it the same database embedded in AIR?
 There's a lot of misinformation out there and there are surprisingly positive answers to all these potential criticisms, which I address these below.

 I'll also address these points and more in my talk at Adobe Max, in my session "Using Apache Derby, the Open Source Database Embedded in ColdFusion 8", on Tuesday, November 18, from 4:30 pm - 5:30 pm.
 If you've not yet booked that slot, or are on the fence, I think you'll be VERY surprised to hear all that Derby can do.
 I'll share some tidbits over coming days.